Brian C. Wimes: Biography

 Wimes graduated from the University of Kansas, in 1990, with a Bachelor of General Studies in political science.
 He briefly worked for the Kansas City school district prior to entering law school.
 He graduated from the Thurgood Marshall School of Law with a Juris Doctor in 1994.
 From 1994 to 1995, he worked as an Attorney Advisor for the U.S. Department of Justice, Bureau of Prisons Litigation Branch, in Washington, D.C.
 From 1995 to 2001, he worked as an assistant prosecuting attorney in the Jackson County Prosecutors Office.
 From 2001 to 2007, he served as Drug Court Commissioner in Jackson County.
-In 2007 he was appointed circuit court judge of the 16th Judicial Circuit Court of Missouri by Governor Matt Blunt, a position he held until his confirmation as a district judge.
+In 2007 he was appointed judge on the Jackson County Circuit Court by Missouri Governor Matt Blunt, a position he held until his confirmation as a U.S. district judge.

 Federal judicial service

-On September 22, 2011, President Barack Obama nominated Wimes for District Judge on the United States District Court for the Eastern and Western District of Missouri to the seat vacated by Judge Nanette Kay Laughrey, who assumed senior status on August 27, 2011.
+On September 22, 2011, President Barack Obama nominated Wimes for district judge of the United States District Court for the Eastern and Western District of Missouri to the seat vacated by Judge Nanette Kay Laughrey, who assumed senior status on August 27, 2011.
 He received a hearing before the Senate Judiciary Committee on November 14, 2011 and his nomination was reported out of committee by a voice vote on December 15, 2011.
 On April 23, 2012, the Senate confirmed his nomination by a 92–1 vote, with Utah Senator Mike Lee casting the lone nay vote.
 He received his commission on April 30, 2012, and was sworn in the same day.